-105 "Net-summer" generating capacity reflects a reduction from a power plant's "nameplate" capacity during the summer peak demand period "due to on-site electricity use (e.g., station service or auxiliaries) and local temperature conditions."
-Mitigation TSD 3-6, JA004037; see also RTC 4.4.2, 238 (Comment 9) (nameplate capacity is "the nominal maximum output of a generator, assuming a particular set of ideal, often location-specific, operating conditions"), JA003718; 80 Fed.
+[&]quot;Net-summer" generating capacity reflects a reduction from a power plant's "nameplate" capacity during the summer peak demand period "due to on-site electricity use (e.g., station service or auxiliaries) and local temperature conditions."
+Mitigation TSD 3-6, JA; see also RTC 4.4.2, 238 (Comment 9) (nameplate capacity is "the nominal maximum output of a generator, assuming a particular set of ideal, often location-specific, operating conditions"), JA; 80 Fed.
 Reg. at 64,799 (comments stated that net-summer capacity is "a more meaningful and reliable metric than nameplate capacity"); id. at nn.665-66.

-capacities equaling or exceeding 70% of nameplate capacity-approximately equivalent to 75% of net-summer capacity-for at least one day in the summer of 2012.
-Mitigation TSD 3-10, JA004041.
-Although Petitioners question the value of daily usage rates in determining whether the average unit can be operated at that rate indefinitely, Pet.
-Record Br.
-28, they ignore the fact that EPA did not rely on such data in isolation; it also considered existing gas units' long-term performance.
-EPA found that roughly 15% of such units operated at annual utilization rates of 75% or higher on a net-summer basis.
+higher on a net-summer basis.
 80 Fed.
-Reg. at 64,799; Mitigation TSD 3-8-3-10, JA004039-41.
+Reg. at 64,799; Mitigation TSD 3-8-3-10, JA.
 Many more gas units operated at such capacities "during certain periods of time, in response to higher demand"-e.g., on a seasonal basis.
-Id. at 3-10, JA004041; 80 Fed.
+Id. at 3-10, JA; 80 Fed.
 Reg. at 64,799.
 Based on this complete analysis, EPA concluded that 75% is "below the maximum levels at which some units have demonstrated the capability to operate" and, therefore, conservatively "offer[s] sources additional compliance flexibility, given that the extent to which they realize a utilization level beyond 75[%] will reduce their need to rely on other emission reduction measures or building blocks."
 80 Fed.
-Reg. at 64,799, 64,803 (emphasis added).106
+Reg. at 64,799, 64,803 (emphasis added).
+102